-- 6.34 The CFO will monitor the interest rate market and react appropriately to any changing circumstances.

-- 6.35 The Commissioner takes the view that base rate will remain at 0.50% until quarter 3 2018.
-Future increases to base rate are estimated at 0.25% in quarter 3 of each year (2018 to 2020).
-Bank Rate forecasts for financial year ends (March) are:
+- 6.32 The CFO will monitor the interest rate market and react appropriately to any changing circumstances. - 6.33 The Commissioner takes the view that base rate will remain at 0.75% until quarter 2 2019.
+Future increases to base rate are estimated at 0.25% in quarter I and Q4 in 2020.
+Bank Rate forecasts for financial year ends (March) are: - 2018/19 0.75% - 2019/20 1.25% - 2020/21 1.50% - 2021/22 2.00% - 6.34 The overall balance of risks to economic growth in the UK is probably neutral.
+The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are dependent on how strong GDP growth turns out, how slowly inflation pressures subside, and how quickly the Brexit negotiations move forward positively. - 6.35 The Commissioner will avoid locking into longer term deals while investment rates are down at historically low levels.
+Long term deposits, beyond 365 days, will only be used where minimal risk is involved and the counterparties are considered to be supported by the UK Government.

-- 2017/18 0.50%

-- 2018/19 0.75%

-- 2019/20 1.00%

-- 2020/21 1.25%

-- 6.36 Economic and interest rate forecasts remain difficult with so many external influences weighing on the UK.
-The above forecasts will be liable to further amendment